joekelly211/masfi/README.md

 - 3_features_lcluc: Feature download and engineering for land-cover-land-use-change.
 - 3_features_topo: Feature engineering for topographic metrics.
 - 4_datasets: Spatial and temporal matching of targets and features.
-- 5_models: XGBoost model optimisation and validation, with SHAP feature interpretation.
+- 5_models: XGBoost model optimisation and validation, with SHAP feature interpretation
-- 6_scenarios: Historic and alternate scenario creation with simple prediction outputs.
+- 6_scenarios: Historic and alternate scenario creation with simple prediction outputs
-- 7_uncertainty: Scenario prediction using a multi-model Monte Carlo approach, including outputs of mean and uncertainty.
+- 7_uncertainty: Scenario prediction using a multi-model Monte Carlo approach, with outputs including mean and uncertainty
-- 8_differences: Calculations of disturbance and intactness using differences between scenarios.
+- 8_differences: Calculations of disturbance and intactness using differences between scenarios
-- 9_statistics: Area-based statistics, with Sankey diagrams visualising changes attributable to disturbance.
+- 9_statistics: Area-based statistics using uploaded polygons, with Sankey diagrams visualising changes attributable to disturbance.

 ## Requirements